‘You are just when you speak, and upright in your judgment.’ (4)

 Well-used it is; for centuries it has been a popular choice.
 Often sung during Lent, on Ash Wednesday and Tenebrae services, the poem is the source of many texts, such as that concluding vespers or other ‘Propers’.
 Fragments appear frequently in matins and other prayers: “Create in me a clean heart O God, and renew a right spirit within me.”

 Many verses are familiar by virtue of their frequent use in liturgies and prayers.
-This, for example, from the first 1549 edition of the Book of Common Prayer, still in use in the rite for morning prayer:
+This prayer from verse 15, for example, in the first 1549 edition of the Book of Common Prayer, still in use in the rite for morning prayer:

 Then there is the hyssop in verse 7, which in the Latin begins: Asperges me.
 This is not an admission by David that he has an unusual personality condition, but praying: “Cleanse me with hyssop and I will be clean; wash me, and I will be whiter than snow.”
 It goes on in sombre tone until a glimmer of light in verse 12